The Damp “Stats” and Why You Should Read On

 Although the numbers are scarily big, actually it is a small percentage of the total social housing stock that has these damp problems.
 That in itself creates problems for the housing managers as they have to identify the problem housing units, and deal with them before it gets serious enough to cause a complaint and an expensive repair!

 Using the latest IoT monitoring products the housing manager can get a cost-effective system that not only monitors all “at-risk” properties but provides an early warning system.
 So they can devote their maintenance crews’ attention to problems before they have become noticeable or serious enough to threaten the tenants’ health or damage the structure of the property.

-The Nano ULTRA-Matrix+ provides a low cost, real-time, evidence-based remote solution for monitoring environmental conditions in Social Housing.
+The Nano ULTRA-Matrix+ provides a low-cost, real-time, evidence-based remote social housing monitoring solutions on environmental conditions in Social Housing.
 Real 24/7 measurement data from the Nano ULTRA-Matix+ becomes a complementary educational tool to help tenants alter lifestyles and enhance living conditions

 Deploying the Nano ULTRA-Matix+ remote environmental sensor has never been quicker and easier.
 Nano ULTRA-Matix+ is a self-contained, battery-powered temperature and humidity sensor that seamlessly communicates its values to the CDL SmartHub.